“When you discover something that nourishes your soul and brings joy, care enough to make room for it in your life”—Jean Shinoda Bolen

-Balance and well-being are paramount with our residents, and living and training in Vermont is really unmatched for achieving this goal.
+Balance and well-being are paramount for our residents, and living and training in Vermont is really unmatched for achieving this goal.
 Not only is it breathtakingly beautiful in Vermont, but Burlington is a vibrant city that provides opportunities for any interest.
-Burlington is a diverse community rich with culture, including farm-to-table restaurants, art festivals, concerts, and outdoor activities for all seasons are very easily accessible in Burlington and surrounding communities.
+Burlington is a diverse community rich with culture, including farm-to-table restaurants, art festivals, and concerts.
+Outdoor activities for all seasons are very easily accessible in Burlington and surrounding communities.

-Annually, we have a resident retreat for each class, in addition to an all-resident retreat.
+Annually, we hold resident retreats for each class, in addition to an all-resident retreat.
 Each retreat includes a small curricular component; but the majority of that day is devoted to exploring Vermont through the lens of well-being and camaraderie.
 Examples of past retreats have included zip-lining, paddle boarding, kayaking, hiking, and apple picking – to name a few.
 The curricular component included for each respective year falls into the following themes: